dmitry-ivanov/laravel-testing-tools/README.md

 #### `willSeeException()`

-Add an expectation that exception of the specified class, with the specified message and code, will be thrown:
+Add expectation that the given exception would be thrown:

 ```php
 $this->willSeeException(RuntimeException::class, 'Oops!
 Houston, we have a problem!');